ayakamon/BR-RSV-MV/README.md

 # The benefits and risks of maternal RSV vaccination on mortality in South Africa: a modelling study
 Ayaka Monoi, Akira Endo,  Simon R Procter, Sequoia I. Leuba, Stefan Flasche,  Mark Jit, Maternal RSV vaccine benefit-risk advisory group

+Code accompanying the manuscript "The benefits and risks of maternal RSV vaccination on mortality in South Africa: a modelling study"

 ## Overview of the code files in src folder

 ## 0) main.R